Alcohols, Epoxides and Ethers

 We can form this carbocation two ways.

-If we dissolve an alkyl halide in the appropriate alcohol solvent, eventually the leaving group will leave, forming the carbocation – which is then trapped by the solvent.
+If we dissolve an alkyl halide in the appropriate alcohol solvent, eventually the leaving group will leave, forming the carbocation – which is then trapped by the alcohol solvent.
 After removal of a proton, we’re left with our ether.
+This is a classic SN1 reaction.

 Alternatively, if we start with an alkene in an appropriate alcohol solvent, and treat with a strong acid – ideally a strong acid with a poorly nucleophilic counter ion [ yes to H2SO4 and TsOH as acids, generally no to HCl, HBr, and HI] the carbocation will likewise be generated, which is then trapped via the same pathway as before.